The mental state you enter during a contentious disagreement can entice you to be more blunt, direct, and maybe hurtful.

 Voicing your regrets (raising your voice, being too heated, etc.) does well to acknowledge the elephant in the room along with expediting the recovery back to normal social interactions and relationships.

-Give No Indication of Disagreement Affecting Your Future Interpretation of This Individual’s Ideas
+Give No Indication of Disagreements Affecting Your Future Interpretation of This Individual’s Ideas

 Though we can get over disagreements, the scars they leave can often linger.